 Congratulations!
 You’ve registered a domain name and signed up for G Suite Business.
 Not everyone needs the business edition.
 I certainly didn’t when I signed up.
 Don’t worry, you can downgrade your account, if necessary, you’re the Admin!

-Once you click the continue link show above, you’ll land on the Google Admin Console.
+Once you click the continue link shown above, you’ll land on the Google Admin Console.
 If you need G Suite Business and your team can use the unlimited storage and extra features, you can start your work!
 If you’re like most of us when we started out, you’ll be fine with G Suite Basic.
 You still get all of the business software (Google Docs, Google Slides, Google Sheets, etc.) and the Google Drive storage, just 30 GB of space, instead of unlimited.
 You can find more information on the plan differences from the G Suite Pricing page.

 If you’d like to downgrade to G Suite Basic, select the Billing icon.
 You’ll see the various services that you have purchased through Google.
 First and foremost is G Suite.
 Clicking on the Actions toggle in the upper right will bring up the option to Access Billing Account (update your payment method), Downgrade to G Suite Basic, or Cancel your subscription.
 Follow the prompts to downgrade if you choose to and you’re all set.

 We’ve hit most of the highlights of registering your domain name and setting up your business with G Suite by Google.
 It’s a wonderful set of tools that can help you with word processing, complex spreadsheets, presentations to potential clients or donors, and online cloud storage for your files to be available anywhere you have internet access.
-Having tools like this accessible for a small monthly cost were a great asset when I started One Dog Solutions.
+Having tools like this accessible for a small monthly cost was a great asset when I started One Dog Solutions.
 If you have any questions on what we’ve covered here, or need help on how to set up your business feel free to contact us!